Thai Chinese: Second wave (1767–1911)

+Third wave (1911–1949)

 Legislation by King Rama VI (1910–1925) that required the adoption of Thai surnames was largely directed at the Chinese community as a number of ethnic Chinese families left Burma between 1930 and 1950 and settled in the Ratchaburi and Kanchanaburi Provinces of western Thailand.
 A few of the ethnic Chinese families in that area had already emigrated from Burma in the 19th century.

-The Chinese in Thailand also suffered discrimination between the 1930s to 1950s under the military dictatorship of Prime Minister Plaek Phibunsongkhram (in spite of having part-Chinese ancestry himself), which allied itself with the Empire of Japan.
+The Chinese in Thailand also suffered discrimination between the 1930s and 1950s under the military dictatorship of Prime Minister Plaek Phibunsongkhram (in spite of having part-Chinese ancestry himself), which allied itself with the Empire of Japan.
 The Primary Education Act of 1932 made the Thai language the compulsory medium of education, but as a result of protests from Thai Chinese, by 1939, students were allowed two hours per week of Mandarin instruction.
 State corporations took over commodities such as rice, tobacco, and petroleum and Chinese businesses found themselves subject to a range of new taxes and controls.
-By 1970, more than 90 percent of the Chinese born in Thailand had abandoned Chinese citizenship and were granted Thai citizenship instead.
+By 1970, more than 90 percent of the Chinese ancestry born in Thailand never have Chinese or Taiwanese nationality with Thai only nationality instead.
 In 1975, diplomatic relations were established with China.

 Culture

-Intermarriage with Thais has resulted in many people who claim Thai ethnicity with Chinese ancestry.
-People of Chinese descent are concentrated in the coastal areas of Thailand, principally Bangkok.
+Han Chinese intermarriage with ethnic Thais has resulted in many modern Thais who have claimed distant Chinese ancestry.
+Thais of Chinese descent are concentrated in the coastal areas of the country, principally Bangkok.
 Considerable segments of Thailand's academic, business, and political elites are of Chinese descent.

+The influence of Chinese cuisine on Thai cuisine as a whole has been profound, to the point where there is no longer a clear differentiation between Thai Chinese cuisine and native Thai cuisine.
+Traditional Thai cuisine loosely falls into four categories: tom (boiled dishes), yam (spicy salads), tam (pounded foods), and kaeng (curries).
+Deep-frying, stir-frying and steaming are methods introduced from Chinese cuisine.
+The street food culture of much of Southeast Asia was introduced by Chinese immigrants during the late 19th century.
+As a result, many Thai street foods are derived from or heavily influenced by Chinese cuisine.
+Street food was commonly sold by the ethnic Chinese population of Thailand and did not become popular among native Thai people until the early 1960s, when the rapid urban population growth stimulated the street food culture, and by the 1970s, it had "displaced home-cooking."